 If any of these of other vision skills is lacking or not functioning properly, your child's eyes have to work harder.
 This can lead to blurred vision, headaches, fatigue and other eyestrain symptoms.
 Why are thorough vision examinations important?
 Don't assume your child has good vision because he or she passed a school vision screening.
 A 20/20 score means only that your child can see at 20 feet what he or she should be able to see at that distance.
 It does not measure any of the other vision skills needed for learning.
 Vision screening are important but they should not be a substitute for a thorough vision and eye health examination.

-A thorough vision examination is best done by a Developmental Optometrist like Dr. Rose at Escondido Premier Eyecare Center.
-He provides pediatric eye exams for children for the surrounding neighborhoods and communities.
+A thorough vision examination is best done by a Developmental Optometrist like Dr. Karen E. Love at Escondido Premier Eyecare Center.
+She provides pediatric eye exams for children for the surrounding neighborhoods and communities.

 The period before school begins is the perfect time to schedule comprehensive eye exams for school-age children.
 Click on the link below for a helpful checklist for parents, detailing signs and symptoms of pediatric vision problems to watch for.